 The Trustee does not accept Ukraine’s Defence.
 The Trustee’s position is that even if Ukraine’s account of what occurred were accurate, it would be irrelevant to the Trustee’s rights under the Notes.
 The Trustee applied for summary judgment.

 Summary judgment was granted by Blair J, who also granted Ukraine permission to appeal.
-The Court of Appeal held that Ukraine had an arguable defence of duress (defence (3)), and that if it had not been justiciable then the claim would have been stayed, but not in respect of its other defences.
+The Court of Appeal held that Ukraine had an arguable defence of duress (defence (iii)), and that if it had not been justiciable then the claim would have been stayed, but not in respect of its other defences.
 (The Court of Appeal held that ratification was not suitable for summary determination, but this did not affect the result as Ukraine was bound by the ostensible authority of the Minister of Finance.)
-The Trustee appeals in respect of defence (3) and the Court of Appeal’s decision that it would have stayed the claim if it was non-justiciable, and Ukraine appeals in respect of defences (1), (2) and (5) (but not in respect of defence (4)).
+The Trustee appeals in respect of defence (iii) and the Court of Appeal’s decision that it would have stayed the claim if it was non-justiciable, and Ukraine appeals in respect of defences (i), (ii) and (v) (but not in respect of defence (iv)).

 The Law Debenture Trust Corporation plc

-Lord Reed, Lord Carnwath, Lord Hodge, Lord Lloyd-Jones, Lord Kitchin
+Lord Reed, Lord Hodge, Lord Lloyd-Jones, Lord Kitchin, Lord Carnwath

 Hearing start date